chen0040/keras-video-classifier/README.md

     * training: training/vgg16_bidirectional_lstm_hi_dim_train.py (VGG16 top not included)
     * predictor: training/vgg16_bidirectional_lstm_hi_dim_predict.py (VGG16 top not included)

-The trained models are availabel in the video_classifier/training/models/UCF-101 folder (Weight files of two of the trained model are not included as they are too big to upload, they are
+The trained models are available in the video_classifier/training/models/UCF-101 folder (Weight files of two of the trained model are not included as they are too big to upload, they are
 * video_classifier/training/models/UCF-101/vgg16-lstm-hi-dim-weights.h5
 * video_classifier/training/models/UCF-101/vgg16-bidirectional-lstm-hi-dim-weights.h5